 How Do Aquarium Filters Work?

-Aquarium filters passes the aquarium water through the filter media in order to remove undesirable and harmful elements, including uneaten food, animal waste, decaying matter and by-products of the aquarium’s ecosystem.
+Filters passes the aquarium water through the filter media in order to remove undesirable and harmful elements, including uneaten food, animal waste, decaying matter and by-products of the aquarium’s ecosystem.
 All these elements result in the increased generation of harmful ammonia and nitrites in the aquarium water.

 Let’s watch a video to make things simple.

-Aquarium Filtration Technologies
+Aquarium Filtration Technologies (Filtration Process)

 These type of filter media are mainly made of synthetic materials like floss, synthetic cotton and foam.
-Such filters remove visible debris and particles floating in the aquarium water, which originate from animals and plants.
+Such filters remove visible debris and particles floating in the tank water, which originate from animals and plants.
 Mechanical filtration helps to keep the water crystal clear which is necessary for most of your aquatic creatures.
 It ensures the visual pleasure of your fish tank as well.

 Chemical filter media remove harmful chemicals and compounds via absorption.
-Such filter media utilize activated carbon or resins to treat the water.
+Such filter media utilize activated carbon or resins to treat the tank water.
 Filter media with porous activated carbon attract and then absorb pollutants.

 As you could have noticed, each type of filter media is designed for it’s own purpose.
-That’s why experts recommend using multiple types of filter media simultaneously to maximize the effect of aquarium filters.
+That’s why experts recommend using multiple types of filter media simultaneously to maximize the effect of the filters.
 At all conditions you should at least have Biological and Mechanical filtration.

 You should not use chemical filtration if you have a planted tank and regular fertilizer dozes are applied in the tank.
 Activated carbon or chemical filtration will absorb the macro or micro elements of the fertilizer and as a result your plants will be deprived from the necessary nutrition.